 Gita Sorensen is the Founder Director of GOS Consulting, specialising in regulatory and commercial strategy in electronic communications.
 Ms Sorensen has 29 years’ experience including 12 years in senior management and director roles before becoming a consultant.
 Ms Sorensen provides consultancy and expert witness services.
 She has worked for fixed and mobile operators, service providers, governments, regulators, suppliers and investors worldwide.

-Ms Curreli has a BA in International Relations and Diplomacy, from the Universita degli Studi di Trieste PUG, and an MA in Nationalism Studies from the Central European University in Budapest.
+Ms Curreli has a degree in International and Diplomatic Sciences from the University of Trieste and a Master of Arts in Nationalism Studies from the Central European University in Budapest.

 She has been in several public positions, including the first Vice Ministry of Telecommunications of Costa Rica (2008-2012) and the Vice Ministry of National Planning and Economical Policy (2006-2008).
 She has also been a parliamentary adviser in the periods from 1994 to 2006 and 2012 to 2016, where she developed the “Open Parliament” project.